 Tactics for Deer Hunting in the Rain

-I have taken many deer while hunting from a treestand in light rain, but those damp, drizzly days in the deer woods are perfect for getting out of your treestand and still hunting.
+I have taken many deer while hunting from a tree stand on a rainy day, but those damp, drizzly days in the deer woods are perfect for getting out of your tree stand and hunting on foot.

-It is easy to slowly slip through the woods in complete silence when the forest floor is thoroughly soaked.
+It is easy to slowly slip through the woods, making less noise in damp conditions, when the forest floor is thoroughly soaked.